oracle/weblogic-kubernetes-operator/documentation/4.0/content/introduction/platforms/environments.md

 ### Overview

-The operator supports a wide range of on-premises and cloud Kubernetes offerings where Kubernetes is supplied for you or you set up Kubernetes yourself.
+The operator supports running on production grade Kubernetes environments, including on-premises, cloud offerings where Kubernetes is supplied for you, and cloud offerings where you set up Kubernetes yourself.

 These include, but are not limited to:

 - WebLogic Server and the operator are supported on Oracle Cloud offerings, such as:
   - Oracle Cloud Infrastructure